jkraemer/pdf-forms/README.md

 ## License

-Created by [Jens Kraemer](http://jkraemer.net/) and licensed under the MIT Liense.
+Created by [Jens Kraemer](http://jkraemer.net/) and licensed under the MIT License.